jmvedrine/moodle-qtype_jme/README.md

 database now" button, the JME question type plugin will be installed.

 ###IMPORTANT WARNING
-Don't forget that this plugin will not work if there is no JME.jar file in the question/type/jme/jme/ subfolder ! go to http://www.molinspiration.com/jme/getjme.html to get a copy of this file.
+Don't forget that this plugin will not work if all the files from the JSME Molecule Editor aren't in the question/type/jme/jsme/ subfolder !
+Go to http://peter-ertl.com/jsme/ to get a copy of the JSME Molecule Editor and put it in the right place.

 ##USAGE: